 The acronym stands for application programming interface.
 A simple definition of API is a set of functions, protocols, and tools used for building software applications.
 But usually it has come to be understood as the way in which applications or software communicate and receive data from each other.

 API has been defined as “the part of the server that receives requests and sends responses.”
-On the web, which is a network of connected servers, an API is like the data epicenter.
+On the web, which is a network of connected servers, an API is like a data epicenter.

 What does API do?